 RNA polymerase II (Pol II) is incredibly versatile in comparison to Pol I, transcribing thousands of protein-coding genes, long noncoding RNAs (RNAs that do not encode proteins), and small RNAs that modify or process messenger RNAs or ribosomal RNAs.
-Eukaryotic Pol III is also versatile, although not as gregarious as Pol II, transcribing several classes of smaller RNAs (typically under 500 nucleotides) that include 5S ribosomal RNA, transfer RNAs, small regulatory RNAs, and short interspersed nuclear elements.
+Eukaryotic Pol III is also versatile, although not as gregarious as Pol II, transcribing several classes of smaller RNAs (typically shorter than 500 nucleotides) that include 5S ribosomal RNA, transfer RNAs, small regulatory RNAs, and short interspersed nuclear elements.

-The functions of Pol IV and Pol V are best understood with respect to the RNA-directed DNA methylation pathway, in which production of 24-nucleotide small interfering RNAs (siRNAs) brings about the methylation of cytosines within complementary DNA sequences, as well as chemical changes within the histone proteins that wrap and organize the DNA.
-These changes in chromatin, the term used to describe the combination of DNA and its tightly associated proteins, can block the association of proteins required for gene activation and/or they can recruit additional proteins that make the DNA inaccessible to RNA polymerases.
-Available evidence indicates that Pol IV acts at the beginning of the RNA-directed DNA methylation pathway, generating the initial transcripts that serve as precursors for siRNA biogenesis.
-By contrast, Pol V acts late in the pathway, with our work suggesting that Pol V’s role is to generate transcripts to which siRNAs bind, in association with an Argonaute protein (primarily AGO4), thereby targeting the silencing machinery to these loci (Figure 1).
+The functions of Pol IV and Pol V are best understood with respect to the RNA-directed DNA methylation pathway (Figure 1).
+In this process, production of 24-nucleotide small interfering RNAs (siRNAs) brings about the methylation of cytosines within matching DNA sequences, accompanied by chemical modifications of the histone proteins that interact with the methylated DNA.
+These changes in chromatin (the term used to describe the combination of DNA and tightly associated proteins) can block the association of proteins required for gene activation by helping make the DNA inaccessible to Pols I, II, or III.
+Our studies have shown that Pol IV acts at the beginning of the RNA-directed DNA methylation pathway, acting in physical association with an RNA-dependent RNA polymerase, RDR2.
+Together, Pol IV and RDR2 synthesize short double-stranded RNAs that are cut by DCL3 into 24 nt siRNA.
+Pol V acts at a different stage of the pathway, synthesizing transcripts to which the siRNAs bind, in association with an Argonaute protein (primarily AGO4) required to recruit the silencing machinery.